austyn-nguyen/austyn-nguyen/README.md

 # 👋 Hi there, I'm Austyn Nguyen!

 Welcome to my corner of GitHub!
-I’m currently a Computer Science major at the University of Michigan – Ann Arbor, where I’m exploring everything from systems programming and machine learning to human-computer interaction and finance.
-I’m passionate about building technologies that are intelligent, user-centered, and globally respectful.
+I’m currently a Computer Science and Economics major at the University of Michigan – Ann Arbor, where I’m exploring everything from machine learning management and strategy consulting.
+I’m passionate about leveraging technologies to assist businesses make intelligent data-driven decisions.

 ---